Moxie: Advertising

 Moxie advertising in the 19th and early 20th centuries emphasized Moxie as a health drink and "nerve food".

 In its advertising, Moxie used "Make Mine Moxie!" jingles, the slogan "Just Make It Moxie for Mine", and a "Moxie Man" logo.
 The Moxie Man has appeared on labels in some form since 1906, and the image of a man pointing forward most associated with the brand was first introduced in 1911.
 The identity of the "Moxie Man", or "Moxie Boy" as he was called in the 1920s, was apparently not known at that time, with a 1922 ad in the Boston Herald by F. M. Archer proclaiming "in almost every town and city in the United States there is someone who believes they know the original of the Moxie Boy.
 In view of the many thousands of different opinions on this subject, we may offer a prize to the person who picks the actual boy, furnishing us photographic proofs, etc...the Moxie Boy, now a man (and some man at that), who posed for this picture many, many years ago, in fact before some of the readers of this article were born."
 For many years the urban legend was that Archer himself was Moxie's mascot, but he would have been about 50 at its introduction in 1911, disproving this theory.
 In recent years a historical group, The Moxie Congress, was able to ascertain that the man was likely a model for the lithographers printing these advertisements, and with some confidence it is posited that the "Moxie Boy" was one John T. Chamberlain of Revere, Massachusetts.
 In 2010 the Moxie Man logo was removed from labels for a brief period because it was thought to be too old-fashioned.
 In 2011 the company's head of marketing, Ryan Savage, made the executive decision to bring the logo back in response to complaints from long-standing customers.

 A unique advertising tool was the Moxie Horsemobile, a modified automobile whose driver sits on a large model of a horse.
-The first Horsemobiles were deployed around early 1916.
+The first Horsemobiles were deployed around early 1916 and patiented in February 1917.
 A 1935 Rolls-Royce Moxie Horsemobile was sold for $55,000 at the May 20, 2011, Mecum Auction in Indianapolis, Indiana.
 Moxie at one time maintained about two dozen of them, and they appeared in parades and other public functions.

 Derivative products

 There is a Moxie Energy Drink and a variety of Olde New England Seltzers.
-The energy drink is citrus-based; it lacks Moxie's gentian root tang, caramel color, and (as of 2008) its distinctive branding; similarly, the waters are simply carbonated waters with fruit flavors marketed under the Moxie brand.
+The energy drink is citrus-based; it lacks Moxie's gentian root flavor, caramel color, and (as of 2008) its distinctive branding; similarly, the waters are simply carbonated waters with fruit flavors marketed under the Moxie brand.

-Moxie ice cream is seasonally available in Maine in limited quantities and is mild in flavor as compared to the soft drink.
+Moxie ice cream is seasonally available in Maine in limited quantities and is milder in flavor than the soft drink.

 Moxie has been used as a cooking additive by chefs for its herbaceous, savory-sweet flavor profile.
 It is generally used in reductions as a glaze for meats such as lamb, as well as in baked beans.